Gary Barlow: 2005–2011: Take That reunion and Shame

 It was announced that Barlow was in the process of writing Take That's much-anticipated sixth studio album, set for release in late 2010.
 The album, Progress, was the first to feature the original line-up since their 1995 album, Nobody Else.
 The band also announced a stadium tour entitled Progress Live which took place in 2011.
 The tickets for the tour went on sale on 29 October 2010.
 Due to unprecedented high public demand for tickets, Ticketmaster websites across the UK and Ireland crashed and all initial tour dates sold out in under 15 minutes.
-It was reported that a record breaking one million tickets were snapped up on the first day of sale, resulting in Take That smashing the previous box office record of tickets sold which was set in 2008 by Take That Present: The Circus Live.
-Due to unprecedented demand Take That added more dates to their tour, finishing in the UK with a record breaking eight consecutive nights at Wembley Stadium after which the tour would then commence throughout Europe with an estimated 1.75 million people expected to attend the shows.
+It was reported that a record breaking one million tickets were sold on the first day of sale, resulting in Take That beating the previous box office record of tickets sold which was set in 2008 by Take That Present: The Circus Live.
+Due to unprecedented demand Take That added more dates to their tour, finishing in the UK with a record breaking eight consecutive nights at Wembley Stadium.
+The 2011 run would form part of the biggest selling UK tour, with 623,737 tickets sold across the eight dates.

 The lead single from Progress was announced as "The Flood".
 The single debuted at number two, selling over 500,000 copies.
-On the first day of the release of Progress, the album sold over 235,000 copies across the UK, making it the fastest selling record of the century.
+On the first day of the release of Progress, the album sold over 235,000 copies across the UK, making it the fastest-selling record of the century.
 On 21 November 2010, Progress debuted at number one in the United Kingdom, becoming the band's seventh number-one album.
-By the end of its first week on sale the album sold over 520,000, making it the second fastest-selling album of all-time in UK chart history.
-To date Progress has sold 2.8 million copies in the UK and has achieved similar chart success across Europe.
+By the end of its first week on sale the album sold over 520,000, making it the second fastest-selling album of all time in UK chart history.
+To date Progress has sold 2.4 million copies in the UK and has achieved similar chart success across Europe.
 In June 2011, Take That released their first extended play collection entitled Progressed which returned the band to number one in the UK on its first week of release as well as charting across Europe.

-The media have widely acknowledged Barlow's talent and labelled him as the mastermind behind the unprecedented success of Take That's comeback and the new musical direction they have taken.